Curriculum Vitae

 o BARRA Risk Model decomposition.
 London, UK.
 August 7, 2002.

 · Active and successful small trader in US equity and US equity options markets.
+Also successful trading in US equity index ETFs and commodity ETFs.

-FOREIGN TRAVEL:
+FOREIGN EXPERIENCE:

-· New Zealand, to August 1991, and again from November 2003.
+· New Zealand, to August 1991, and again from November 2002.

 · United States, August 1991-December 2000, plus half-dozen other trips there.